unegma/unegma.xyz/_posts/2022-02-21-rain-protocol-smart-contract-with-frontend.markdown

 ## Creating an example

 We will now create a basic hardhat project using `npx`.
 Npx should come bundled with `npm` and is basically [`a CLI tool whose purpose is to make it easy to install and manage dependencies hosted in the npm registry.`][npx].
 If we run `npx hardhat` we will then create a basic Hardhat project in our project folder (select the `sample project` option for now).
 You can read more about this process [here][hardhat].
 Running `npx hardhat` again will give a list of available options which can be used with the tool.
-(You will probably want to select `yes` to the `add .gitignore` option, especially if you are considering creating a git repo of your project).
+You will probably want to select `yes` to the `add .gitignore` option, especially if you are considering creating a git repo of your project.
+You can do this by running `git init` at this point.
+Details on how to use git are beyond the scope of this tutorial, but to get started, you can run `git add .` (which will add everything in the current directory EXCEPT everything in `.gitignore` to your repo), and then `git commit --message "My First Commit"`.

 [discord]: https://discord.gg/dzYS3JSwDP
 [hardhat]: https://hardhat.org/getting-started/